guyinatuxedo/nightmare/modules/25-heap/Readme.md

 +--------------------+----------------------------+-----------------------+
 ```

-First off we have an actual bug.
+First off, we have an actual bug.
 This can be something like a Heap overflow, Use After Free (UAF), a double free, or other things.
 We leverage the bugs and a bit of heap grooming to edit a freed chunk in one of the bin lists.
-Then from being able to edit a freed chunk in one of the bin lists we can launch a bin attack (also I'm not 100% sure if Unsafe Unlink counts as a Bin Attack, but that's where I'm putting it).
+Then, from being able to edit a freed chunk in one of the bin lists we can launch a bin attack (also I'm not 100% sure if Unsafe Unlink counts as a Bin Attack, but that's where I'm putting it).

 The Houses are essentially different types of Heap Attacks that we can do in different situations, that do different things.
 A lot of them are built off of the bin attacks, and they can get more complicated than some of the typical bin attacks.